-Caraway seeds, anise seed, fennel seed, coriander, or celery seeds – the mixture of all of these spices can be used for this recipe.
+Caraway seeds, anise seeds, fennel seeds, coriander, or celery seeds – a mixture of all of these spices can be used for this recipe.
 I recommend toasting the whole spices before grinding them.
 They will make such a change to this bread and your whole kitchen will smell divine!

 Also, in Scandinavian countries, it isn’t uncommon to see rye bread with the addition of a lot of seeds, which is a great idea.
 Pumpkin and sunflower seeds are kind of classic, but here I most often use flax seeds.
-I like them because they’re a good source of omega 3 fatty acids and they add some extra fibers to this bread!
+I like them because they’re a good source of omega-3 fatty acids and they add some extra fiber to this bread!

-I also added psyllium husks to this bread which are also a source of fibers and generally a phenomenal addition to the diet of all of us who struggle with digestion problems.
+I also added psyllium husks to this bread which are also a source of fiber and generally a phenomenal addition to the diet of all of us who struggle with digestion problems.

 So, my conclusion here is that this rye sourdough bread recipe is definitely something you must try if you’re already experimenting with sourdough bread.
 Your body and your health will be grateful to you and I hope you will enjoy its taste too!

-Here’s a few ideas how and what to serve with rye bread:
+Here’s a few ideas on how and what to serve with rye bread:

 - Open Scandinavian sandwiches (Smørrebrød) – a type of sandwich that is served with only one layer of buttered bread, and may contain various toppings.
-From smoked salmon slices and herring to boiled eggs, pickled vegetables, various cheeses, and delicious pates.
+From smoked salmon slices and herring to boiled eggs, pickled vegetables, various kinds of cheese, and delicious pates.
 This is definitely my favorite way of eating rye bread!